Gnowangerup Times

-The Gnowangerup Times was an English language newspaper published between 1912 and 1918 in Katanning, Western Australia by the Great Southern Herald publishers, for the community in Gnowangerup.
+The Gnowangerup Times was an English-language newspaper published from 1912 to 1918 in Katanning, Western Australia, by the Great Southern Herald publishers for the Gnowangerup community.

 History

 The Gnowangerup Times was published from Katanning, with J.F.
-Cullen as editor and publisher.
-It was one of a few local newspapers from the same publisher - the Tambellup Times had a similar publication range of 1912-1924.
+Cullen as the editor and publisher.
+The Tambellup Times, a local newspaper published by the same company, had a similar publication period from 1912 to 1924.

-Cullen, the editor, had a penchant for editorialising about Australian federal politics, and commented on the state of the parliamentary politics.
+Cullen, an editor known for his commentary on Australian federal politics, frequently shared his opinions on the state of parliamentary affairs.